kubesphere/ks-installer/roles/common/files/minio-ha/README.md

 MinIO
 =====

 [MinIO](https://min.io) is a distributed object storage service for high performance, high scale data infrastructures.
 It is a drop in replacement for AWS S3 in your own environment.
 It uses erasure coding to provide highly resilient storage that can tolerate failures of upto n/2 nodes.
-It runs on cloud, container, kubernetes and bare-metal environments.
+It runs on cloud, container, Kubernetes and bare-metal environments.
 It is simple enough to be deployed in seconds, and can scale to 100s of peta bytes.
 MinIO is suitable for storing objects such as photos, videos, log files, backups, VM and container images.

 MinIO supports [distributed mode](https://docs.minio.io/docs/distributed-minio-quickstart-guide).
 In distributed mode, you can pool multiple drives (even on different machines) into a single object storage server.